ubclaunchpad/rocket2/docs/ServingTheServer.md

 ## 6: Configure Slack

 Back to slack.
 Go [here][slack-events] and click "Enable Events".
 You will be asked to submit a request URL.
-Remember that URL that you memerized?
+Remember that URL that you memorized?
 Paste the URL.
 It should look like this:

 ```